Position located in Thunder Bay or Sioux Lookout, ON.

 Keewaytinook Okimakanak Board of Education is currently searching for a Director of Education to provide leadership in the management and operation of its Education Programs, to support the development and implementation of KOBE procedures and policies as the Board expands programming.
 The Director of Education will implement educational initiatives at the Board level as well as community level.
 In joining the Keewaytinook Okimakanak Board of Education, the Director of Education will remain focused on excellent outcomes for students: this includes keeping both student wellness and high student achievement at the forefront of their work.
 The KOBE Director of Education will be required to work collaboratively with all KOBE partner communities and staff to ensure full delivery of duties outlined below.
 This contract is a one-year term, open to renewal pending funding.

-This position will be based out of the KOBE office in Sioux Lookout or Thunder Bay, Ontario.
+This position will be based out of the KOBE office in Sioux Lookout or Thunder Bay, Ontario, where they will be available to provide first and second level services to the five First Nation Schools and KOBE programming.

 Responsibilities include, but not limited to: